EliNichols6/MyChatGPT/README.md

 ## Usage
 Once you're in Second Life, type a message in the local chat near the object with the LSL script starting with `/chatgpt`, followed by your question or statement.
 The ChatGPT-powered NPC will respond accordingly.
 Responses will remind you how many user messages you've used in the conversation.
 Current limits are unknown, but it's reccomended to use '/chatgpt clear' to clear the conversation history.

+## Starting Up Server After First Use
+1. Use commands `cd helloworld` to go into directory and `source venv/bin/activate` to activate virtual environment
+2. Use `sudo systemctl start helloworld` and `sudo systemctl enable helloworld` to enable gunicorn service
+3. Use `sudo systemctl start nginx` and `sudo systemctl enable nginx` to enable nginx service
+4. Run using `python3 lslserver.py`
+5. When finished, ensure that both nginx and gunicorn services are stopped using `sudo systemctl stop helloworld` and `sudo systemctl stop nginx`